 To interpret the data we collect, we are also developing in silico simulations to model the interaction of radiation-generated hydroxyl radicals with chromatin and infer chromatin conformation ensembles from RICC-seq data.

-Using epigenomic methods including RICC-seq, ATAC-seq and microscopy, we are working to understand how local interactions between nucleosomes change when a whole chromosome is silenced, dissect the contribution of protein complexes involved in X inactivation to such architectural differences, and understand how short-range chromatin folding contributes to transcriptional silencing.
+Using epigenomic methods including RICC-seq, ATAC-seq and microscopy, we are working to understand how local interactions between nucleosomes change parts of the genome are silenced during lineage commitment, and understand how short-range chromatin folding contributes to transcriptional silencing.

 Chromatin organization, cell cycle exit, and robustness of the epigenome